uetuluk/IDRL-Guides/Windows/AI TOOLS.md

 - Various already installed models like SD XL Base + Refiner, SD 1.5, and SD 2.1.
 - Controlnet installed.

+### **Additional Requirements**

+- You can contact us at [Shanghai.RITS@nyu.edu](mailto:Shanghai.RITS@nyu.edu) if you need any other models or extensions installed.
+You won't be able to install them yourself even if the UI shows you the option.

 ### **Resources**

 - Learn more about using this tool [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features).